LowellObservatory/LDTObserverTools/doc/lmi_etc.rst

 The Basics of the Exposure Time Calculator
 ------------------------------------------

-**This description was written by Phil Massey.
-The original code was written and tested by Kathryn Neugent.**

 The LDT/LMI Exposure Time Calculator (ETC) is based upon the Appendix in the Direct Imaging Manual for Kitt Peak (Massey et al. 1992, 2002) [1]_.
 The signal-to-noise ratio (SNR) is calculated as follows.
 First, the signal